khaors/geocompr/main.md

 Map making --- the art of Cartography --- is an ancient skill that involves precision, consideration of the map-reader and often an element of creativity.

 Maps have been used for several thousand years for a wide variety of purposes.
-From asserting control real estate in ancient Mesopotamia to illustrating a scientific worldview in Ptolomy's Greek masterpiece *Geography* nearly 2,000 years ago [@talbert_ancient_2014], they have historically been out of reach for everyday people.
+From asserting control over real estate in ancient Mesopotamia to illustrating a scientific worldview in Ptolemy's Ancient Greek masterpiece *Geography* [@talbert_ancient_2014], they have historically been out of reach for everyday people.
-The advent of modern computing has changed this, however.
+Modern computing has the potential to change this.
-Open data and software has played a major role in the democratization of map making.
+Open data and software enables map making to be democratized.

-This chapter teaches a range of methods to amplify the clarity, reach and attractiveness of your maps.
+With this altruistic aim in mind this chapter teaches a range of methods to amplify the clarity, reach and attractiveness of your maps.
 From a research perspective maps are often the best way to present the results of geocomputational research.
 From the perspective of public engagement and policy impact, a map may be the best way to get a message across.
 Map making is therefore a critical part of geocomputation and its emphasis on changing the world outlined in Chapter \@ref(intro).